 6. Who Can be Hired as a Personal Care Aide?

-7. Procedural rights - Notice and Hearing with Aid Continuing - Mayer, Granato, etc.
+7. Procedural rights in Reductions, Discontinuances -- Notice and Hearing with Aid Continuing - Mayer, Granato, etc.

 8. Articles on Demographics & Service Patterns of Personal Care Service Population

 Social Services Law sec.
 365-a, subd.
 2(e), 18 NYCRR 505.14.
 This regulation was amended effective Dec.
 23, 2015.
 See notice published in State Register.
 New language is posted here.

 Personal care services are assistance of a personal care aide with nutritional, environmental support, and personal care functions.
 "Such services must be essential to the maintenance of the patient’s health and safety in his or her own home" ordered by the attending physician; based on an assessment of the patient’s needs and of the appropriateness and cost-effectiveness" of services.
 18 NYCRR 505.14(a).

 There are two "levels" or types of PCS in New York State.

 HOUSEKEEPING or "Level 1" - for those who because of disability need assistance with housekeeping, cleaning, meal preparation, grocery shopping, and laundry, but they do not need help with "personal care" tasks such as bathing or dressing.
 These services are limited by state law to EIGHT hours per week.
 18 NYCRR 505.14(a)(5)(as amended 12/2015).
 NOTE - Adults who have Medicare, who would otherwise be required to enroll in an Managed Long Term Care plan, but who only need Housekeeping services may NOT enroll in MLTC.
 They obtain these Housekeeping services by applying at the local district/ HRA.